 PostgreSQL is open source software at its best, fundamentally changing IT economics.
 Teams everywhere are deploying it on-premises, in containers, and in the cloud.
 It’s also governed by volunteers from around the world who are focused on delivering high quality software and enabling faster innovation.
 And while PostgreSQL offers strong capabilities that enable a wide range of applications, everyone from database administrators and developers to architects and DevOps managers can use some help to plug in and go faster.

 “Postgres is bigger than any one company.
 It’s a movement.
 Our new tagline, ‘Power to Postgres,’ captures both the spirit of that movement and our commitment to it,” said EDB president and CEO Ed Boyajian.
-“We’re database fanatics, and for our customers, a trusted partner with the energy and expertise to supercharge Postgres and help them overcome their challenges.”
+“We’re database experts, and for our customers, a trusted partner with the energy and expertise to supercharge Postgres and help them overcome their challenges.”

 According to Adam Bunch, director of engineering and architecture for Konica Minolta Healthcare Americas, “EDB is like a member of our team who works with us to figure out our best path forward and how to get more from Postgres.
 They are experts who we lean on 24x7 to help us run our business, as well as a strategic partner who has been instrumental in keeping our customers happy.
 Their expertise has been invaluable.”